It is football finals season and many of your friends are probably on the latest craze - the paleo diet.

 How awesome is that?!

-I should also mention here that some people might bring children so it is important to confiscate any dairy milk they might bring and pour it down the sink, just to be safe.
+I should also mention here that some people might bring children so it is important to confiscate any dairy milk they might bring and pour it down the toilet, just to be safe.

 The second most important issue is food.
 You should make it clear to your guests early on that gluten is right out and so are processed goods.